traject/traject/README.md

 ## Background/Goals

+Based on both the successes and failures of previous MARC indexing attempts -- including the venerable SolrMarc which we greatly appreciate and from which we've learned a lot -- I decided that to create a solution that worked at remaining pain points, I needed jruby -- ruby on the JVM.

+Traject aims to:

+* Be simple and straightforward for simple use cases, hopefully being accessible even to non-rubyists, although it's in ruby
+* Be composed of modular and re-composible elements, to provide flexibility for non-common use cases.
+You should be able to do your own thing wherever you want, without having to give up the already implemented parts you still do want, mixing and matching at all.
+* Have a parsimonious or 'elegant' internal architecture, only a few architectural concepts to understand that everything else is built on, to hopefully make the internals easy to work with and maintain.

 ## Installation

 Traject runs under jruby (ruby on the JVM).
 I recommend [chruby](https://github.com/postmodern/chruby) and [ruby-install](https://github.com/postmodern/ruby-install#readme) for installing and managing ruby installations.